baljit-5911/Vision-Decentralized-Offline-Chatbot/README.md

  or else we can use pinning services like pinata here to pin our files. note:- in order to get your data decentralised you must copy the new.pdf file in your home directory and delete the file in data folder
+ ## IPFS WORKING
+ when you initialized your IPFS node with the ipfs init command, you generated the following directory:

+export IPFS_PATH=/home/web3coach/.ipfs_tutorial
+cd $IPFS_PATH
+~/.ipfs_tutorial  tree

+.
+├── blocks
+│   ├── 6Y
+│   │   └── CIQA4XCGRCRTCCHV7XSGAZPZJOAOHLPOI6IQR3H6YQ.data
+├── config
+├── datastore
+│   ├── 000002.ldb
+│   ├── 000003.log
+│   ├── CURRENT
+│   ├── CURRENT.bak
+│   ├── LOCK
+│   ├── LOG
+│   └── MANIFEST-000004
+├── datastore_spec
+├── keystore
+└── version
+From a very high-level point of view:

+blocks — IPFS stores all the chunked data here, although the go-ipfs flexible interfaces allow you to swap the storage implementation for a different database

+config — Node’s settings (file-system, identity, specs, networking)

+datastore — Indexing and other logic
 ## Contributing

 Contributions are welcome!
 If you want to contribute to this project, follow these steps: